moheebprojects/Employee-Attrition-Analysis-Power-BI-Report/README.md

 Key Metrics:
 Average Satisfaction by Department,
-Performance vs. Satisfaction,
-Work Accidents by Department,
+Satisfaction vs. Hours Worked,
+Overall Satisfaction Levels,
+Satisfaction vs. Number of Projects.

-Visuals: scatter plots, and pie charts to visualize department-wise satisfaction and accidents.
+Visuals: scatter plot, and pie charts to visualize department-wise satisfaction and accidents.

-### 4. Promotion and Tenure Analysis
+### 4. Promotion and Salary Analysis
 Purpose: Assess career development opportunities and their impact on employee retention.

 Key Metrics:
-Promotion Rate by Department,
+Salry Rate by Department,
 Average Tenure by Department and Salary,
-Promotion vs Attrition,
+Promotion vs Attrition.

 Visuals: Bar charts, line charts, and clustered column charts to highlight promotion rates and tenure.